 Let's say we have a PHP web site, which will be sending requests (e.g. AJAX, SOAP or anything else) to the web service.
 The web site will be handling the responses and do some work with it.
-For this scenario we will assume both are running locally (it would be similar when run on remote sever).
+For this scenario we will assume both are running locally (it would be similar to when run it on a remote sever).

 We will create one solution with two PHP Web Projects (